NHMRC funds research through institutions that it has approved to administer NHMRC grants.

 • The applicant institution will be notified of the assessment outcome in writing.

-• AIs cannot be named as a partner on a Partnership Project application, unless they: (1) are an organisation which primarily delivers health policy and/or health services, and (2) obtain a waiver from NHMRC.
+• Administering Institutions cannot be named as a partner on a Partnership Project application, unless they: (1) are an organisation which primarily delivers health policy and/or health services, and (2) obtain a waiver from NHMRC.
 Refer to Partnership-Projects for further information.

 Participating institutions

-If your institution does not meet the requirements for AI status, you may wish to partner with an existing AI as a Participating Institution (PI) in order to receive funding.
-A PI is an organisation that operates under the leadership of an AI to contribute to Research Activities conducted by the AI in accordance with its Formal Agreement with the AI.
-Further information about PIs is available in clause 5 and several other clauses of the Funding Agreement.
+If your institution does not meet the requirements for Administering Institution status, you may wish to partner with an existing Administering Institution as a Participating Institution in order to receive funding.
+A Participating Institution is an organisation that operates under the leadership of an Administering Institution to contribute to Research Activities conducted by the Administering Institution in accordance with its Formal Agreement with the Administering Institution.
+Further information about Participating Institutions is available in clause 5 and several other clauses of the Funding Agreement.

 • update contact information when changes occur and must review their provided details annually

-• report yearly on compliance in the Institutional Annual Compliance Report (IACR) detailing their ongoing compliance with the NHMRC Funding Agreement and other relevant policies and information kept on record, including those that did not administer NHMRC funds during the reporting calendar year.
+• report yearly on compliance in the Institutional Annual Compliance Report (IACR) detailing their ongoing compliance with the NHMRC Funding Agreement and other relevant policies and information kept on record, (all Administering Institutions must complete and submit a response, regardless of whether the institution has administered NHMRC-funded grants in the reporting year).

 Further information

-Direct any enquiries about Administering Institution status to: administering@institutions@nhmrc.gov.au.
+Direct any enquiries about Administering Institution status to: administering.institutions@nhmrc.gov.au.

 Downloads